yzhao062/cs-paper-checklist/README.md

 ## 4. 🧪 Method

 - [ ] 4.1 All symbols are defined before use.
 - [ ] 4.2 Each equation is referenced with inline explanation (e.g., “Eq.
 (3) defines the loss over…”).
+If an equation is never referenced, consider making it inline to save space.
-- [ ] 4.3 All modules/components of the method are illustrated or outlined.
+- [ ] 4.3 All modules or components of the method are illustrated or described in text or figures.
-- [ ] 4.4 Assumptions are explicitly stated.
+- [ ] 4.4 Each subsection ideally aligns with parts of the overview figure.
+Add a short summary paragraph before diving into subsections.
+- [ ] 4.5 You do not need both overview figure and pseudo code in the main text -- move the pseudo code to the appendix
-- [ ] 4.5 Model or algorithm is reproducible from this section without looking at appendix or code.
+- [ ] 4.6 The method is reproducible without referring to the appendix or external code—reviewers should understand everything from the main text.
+- [ ] 4.7 Bonus: Can anything be removed from this section without reducing clarity?
+Do not hesitate to cut: more math ≠ better paper.

 ---